When You Can’t Sleep in Japan, at Night…

-Both don’t want confront this attraction to themselves or each other.
+Both don’t want to confront this attraction to themselves or each other.
 Take the risk.
 This leads to a tender scene, where they are seen talking to each other on a bed still fully clothed.
-He talks of his failing marriage and his children, she her disillusionment of her life since graduating..
+He talks of his failing marriage and his children, she the disillusionment of her life since graduating.

 This movie has many delightful twists to the more contrived romance it could easily have been, instead of more obvious montages, more subtle ways of showing their connection with each other and growing affection are used.
 Through its plot showing two radically different foreigners abroad, Japan is seen with two different approaches for these individual characters.

 It has a beautifully filmed arty feel in Johansson’s scenes befitting her character.
 However these felt at times like The Sound of Music, it was like an advert by the tourist board of all my favourite Japanese things.
 With the added bonus of Scarlett Johansson as your guide.

 Murray getting more fish out of water scenes showing the apparent problems of a tall American in Tokyo who can’t speak the language.
 It reminded me of similar situations in clashes of culture seen in Welcome to Sweden (2014-15) and in my own life here in Finland where not understanding what is happening, leaves you confused.